People conducting business globally are more aware than anyone that the world is much smaller than it used to be.

 Economic developments on the other side of the world can impact not just the massive multi-nationals, but small startups making a go of it in a global economy.

-Still, when it comes to an announcement about something like a new regulation coming out of the European Union, there's a natural inclination to treat it like any other news about international economic developments – maybe worth thinking about at some point, but pretty far away from your day-to-day concerns.
+Still, when it comes to an announcement about something like a regulation coming out of the European Union, there's a natural inclination to treat it like any other news about international economic developments – maybe worth thinking about at some point, but pretty far away from your day-to-day concerns.

 But the EU's General Data Protection Regulation (GDPR) isn't a mere bureaucratic blip that'll blink in and out of the news cycle and be forgotten.
-It establishes a whole new slate of responsibilities for how businesses deal with data to protect the privacy of users.
+It established a whole new slate of responsibilities for how businesses deal with data to protect the privacy of users.
 And it's incorrect to think that you need an office on European soil to have to follow GDPR’s rules – or to be subject to its penalties.

 All companies that have customers or employees in Europe are subject to GDPR.
 And all EU citizens are protected under the law, regardless of location.

 The EU has made sure that the fine is potentially debilitating enough to be taken seriously – violations can cost up to €20 million euro ($23 million) or 4 percent of your global revenue.
-So in this instance, getting your data operations up to snuff is the only reasonable approach.

 One of the big distinctions between how privacy is treated in the U.S. and how it is treated in EU countries is that in the EU, individuals have a right to request that personal data about them be expunged from the internet under some circumstances.